 The Best Way to Teach Your Kids About Taxes Using History

 A little bit of history can go a long way.
 In this case, a lesson about the Boston Tea Party may be one of the best ways to teach them a fundamental truth about taxes that we simply cannot deny, and that is this: Adults are always going to fight about taxes.
 Like it or not, we cannot pretend that taxes are not a divisive political issue.
-So, the best way to drive this lesson home without getting too bogged down in current conservative or liberal platforms is to use the Boston Tea Party as an example of how the paying of taxes has been a giant source of controversy in this country since the beginning.

 Now, if you don’t remember high school history and need a bit of a refresher, here’s the gist of the story:

 The British government, which was in control at the time, was taxing colonists in America on all kinds of different things and indeed weren’t happy about it, but they paid.
 Still, the straw (or tea leaf) that broke the camel’s back, so to speak, was when the British government decided to start taxing their favorite beverage – tea!
 In response, the colonists boycotted the tea tax by tossing all of the tea into the harbor.
 This was done in protest over the customs fees they were being forced to pay to another country far away that most people didn’t want to pledge an allegiance to anymore.

 If all of this is putting the kiddos to sleep, you can also show them this video which talks about some pretty weird tax facts.

 Bottom Line: The Best Way to Teach Your Kids About Taxes is By Example

 The best way to teach your kids about taxes is by example.
 When preparing your tax return, let them sit down with you.
 Let them look at how certain income is considered a tax liability and how certain wages can help you gain a higher income or lessen your tax burden.